Passage (The Carpenters album): Reception

+master/servant dilemma and an other-worldly tune exploring the theme of intergalatic harmony.
+A breathless ride on the gossamer wings of Karen's magic-carpet vocals with Richard's steady navigation through new and familiar territory."

-AllMusic has retrospectively described the Carpenters' effort as "admirable even if most of the results aren't memorable or essential."
+AllMusic has retrospectively described the Carpenters' effort as "surprisingly ambitious, almost experimental by the standards of the Carpenters" adding that the record was "admirable even if most of the results aren't memorable or essential."
 However, "All You Get from Love Is a Love Song" was described as, "much more memorable...had more of a beat than one was accustomed to in the duo's music."